 The MiM program enrolls participants through a "rolling admission" process: qualified applicants may be admitted for any term.
 For administrative purposes, it is helpful if applications are submitted 30 days prior to the beginning of the next term, i.e., by September 1, December 1, March 1 or May 15.
 When time does not permit a qualified applicant to be officially admitted to SOU, it is possible to enroll in MiM coursework as a nonadmitted student with the approval of the instructor and program staff.
-The MiM program staff will instruct you to complete this application for nonadmitted student status if necessary.
+Students who would like to apply as a non-admited student must apply online.

 Download Application Forms

 Application materials are also available in fillable PDF format for your convenience.
 Please note: In most cases, you will only be able to print a completed form; you will not be able to save it to your computer.
 If you encounter any difficulty in working with these forms, let us know!

 The following links require Adobe Acrobat Reader to download.
 You will need to download all three forms in order to apply to the MiM program.